 Account Number

 An account number is a unique identifier assigned to each account in the chart of accounts (COA).
 This numbering system organizes accounts systematically, making it easier to locate and reference specific accounts.
+As a result, your team can navigate the COA quickly and consistently, reducing errors and saving time.

 Typically, account numbers are grouped by account type (e.g., assets, liabilities, equity, revenue, expenses).